Glen Tullman: Philanthropy

 Tullman has held various executive positions outside of Transcarent.
 He is an Illinois Life Director for Breakthrough T1D (formerly JDRF), and was a board member of the American Diabetes Association.

-Alongside his daughter, Cayley Tull, he is the co-founder of the Tullman Family Office (TFO), which leads his family’s philanthropic and social impact work.
-TFO focuses on unlocking human potential and advancing bold, collaborative solutions across key issue areas including public health, economic mobility, education, national security, food access, and community engagement.
+Alongside his daughter, Cayley Tull, he is the co-founder of the Tullman Family Office (TFO).

-While grounded in Chicago, TFO also supports international efforts in Ukraine, Israel, India, Kenya, and other regions advancing tech-enabled solutions for global challenges.

 Recognition

-In 2019, Tullman was presented with a Robert F. Kennedy Human Rights Ripple of Hope Award, to which laureates are selected for their lifelong commitment to human rights and their exceptional work toward a more just and peaceful world.
+In 2019, Tullman was presented with a Robert F. Kennedy Human Rights Ripple of Hope Award.